ONSdigital/dp-data-pipelines/docs/validation.md

 Validation of data files is handled by the file validator classes in the [`validation/`](../dpypelines/pipeline/validation/) directory.
 These classes extend the `FileFormatValidator` base class at [`file_format_validator.py`](../dpypelines/pipeline/validation/file_format_validator.py).

 File validators are provided for the following file types:
-- csv
+- CSV
-- excel
+- Excel (.xls and .xlsx)
-- json
+- JSON
-- sqlite
+- SQLite
-- txt (plain text)
+- Text (plain text)
-- xml
+- XML

-Validation is performed on all files listed in the `distributions` array of `metadata.json`.
+Validation is performed on all files listed in the `distributions` array in `metadata.json`.
 The following data file properties are validated:
 - That the file exists;
 - That the file is not empty;
 - That the file contents are consistent with the file extension.